ROCm/MIVisionX/README.md

 * [OpenCV 3.3+](https://github.com/opencv/opencv/releases) for vx_opencv
   * Set OpenCV_DIR environment variable to OpenCV/build folder

-### Pre-requisites setup script - MIVisionX-setup.py
+### Prerequisites setup script - `MIVisionX-setup.py`

 For convenience of the developer, we here provide the setup script which will install all the dependencies required by this project.

 **MIVisionX-setup.py** builds all the prerequisites required by MIVisionX.
 The setup script creates a deps folder and installs all the prerequisites, this script only needs to be executed once.
-If --directory option is not given the script will install deps folder in the home directory(~/) by default, else in the user specified folder.
+If directory option is not given, the script will install deps folder in the home directory(~/) by default, else in the user specified location.

-#### Prerequisites for running the scripts
+#### Prerequisites for running the script
 1. Ubuntu `16.04`/`18.04` or CentOS `7.5`/`7.6`
 2. [ROCm supported hardware](https://rocm.github.io/hardware.html)
 3. [ROCm](https://github.com/RadeonOpenCompute/ROCm#installing-from-amd-rocm-repositories)